 It doesn’t take a scientist to know that pets make humans feel good; anyone who’s ever stroked a dog’s fur or felt a cat’s thrumming purr knows this.
 Science can, however, tell us how and why pets can be therapeutic.

-Researches have shown how even bonding for 15 minutes can be a good mood booster.
+Research has shown how even bonding for 10 minutes can be a good mood booster.
 The animal fur is soft and provides comfort to many.
 Also, animals are more loyal than human beings.

 So, if someone is recommended to get a pet, it can help them feel a sense of belonging.
 It brings in a feeling of belonging, which may be missing from the person’s life.
 Also, pets can help seniors from staying distracted.